sandeepkanabar/communitygroups/README.md

 ## Naming your chapter

 Please use "Cloud Native CITY NAME" when naming your chapter.
-We ask that you avoid using "CNCF" in the naming convention, as it can misslead people into think CNCF has employees in that location.
+We ask that you avoid using "CNCF" in the naming convention, as it can mislead people into think CNCF has employees in that location.
 You may, however, use a tag line that states something similar to, "An official CNCF community group (or chapter)."

-"CNCG" is an internal acronym we currenyly use at CNCF and among organizers, but it has not yet gained traction.
+"CNCG" is an internal acronym we currently use at CNCF and among organizers, but it has not yet gained traction.
 So we encourage people to avoid using it in the names of their chapters, as of 2023.

 ## Communication